smartcontractkit/documentation/docs/chainlink-nodes/configuration-variables.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Configuring Chainlink Nodes"
+title: 'Configuring Chainlink Nodes'
-permalink: "docs/configuration-variables/"
+permalink: 'docs/configuration-variables/'
 ---

 Recent versions of the Chainlink node use sensible defaults for most configuration variables.
 You do not need to change much to get a standard deployment working.